hyprwm/hyprland-wiki/pages/Nix/Hyprland on Home Manager.md

 {{< callout >}}

-- _(Required) NixOS Module_: enables critical components needed to run Hyprland properly
+- _(Required) NixOS Module_: enables critical components needed to run Hyprland properly.
+Without this, you may have issues with XDG Portals, or missing session files in your Display Manager.
-- _(Optional) Home-manager module_: lets you declaratively configure Hyprland
+- _(Optional) Home Manager module_: lets you declaratively configure Hyprland

 {{< /callout >}}

 ## Installation

 {{< tabs items="Home Manager,Flakes,Nix stable (with flake-compat)" >}}

 {{< tab "Home Manager" >}}

-Home Manager has options for Hyprland without needing to import the Flake module.

 ```nix
 {